emeralit/comma-q/README.md

 ******************
 This is a fork to tailor the program to the needs of the Quickloox blog.

-Warning: the executable paragraph in this repo is compiled on Apple Silicon M1.

 The comments.html file is a partial used by hugo for comment generation.
 *******************